ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l0-course_overview.md

 ## Delivery of the course

-Material will be delivered as a lecture with task following the Carpentries teaching style.
+Material will be delivered as a lecture with tasks following the Carpentries teaching style.

 - The instructor will walk you through the theoretical material of the course,